PxGo/nkc-reverse-proxy/README.md

 License
 -----
-nkc-reverse-proxy is released under the [GNU Lesser General Public License v3.0](https://github.com/kccd/nkc-reverse-proxy/blob/main/LICENSE).
+NKC-Reverse-Proxy is released under the [GNU Lesser General Public License v3.0](https://github.com/kccd/nkc-reverse-proxy/blob/main/LICENSE).
 This license grants you the freedom to use, modify, and distribute the software as you wish, subject to certain conditions.